 - Dimensions: 959 × 615 x 194 mm (WHD)

-The Hisense A7500F is a budget telly with support for Dolby Vision.
+The Hisense A7500F is one of its more affordable budget telly, packing support for Dolby Vision.

 The A7500F plonks itself within the mid-range of Hisense’s 2020 line-up, delivering a fairly premium feature set at an affordable price.
 Available in 43- and 50-inch guises (the latter reviewed here), does the A7500 deliver performance on a budget?
 Let’s find out.